-- how many paraquat claims get filed and consolidated into the MDL,
+- how many Paraquat claims get filed and consolidated into the MDL,

 - the results of the initial bellwether trials.

-Despite all these variables that will impact the eventual payout value on paraquat cases, we can come up with a reasonable value estimate by looking at settlement payouts in prior mass torts and looking at the settlement value of Parkinson’s disease in tort cases generally.
+Despite all these variables that will impact the eventual payout value on Paraquat cases, our lawyers estimate a reasonable individual Parkinson’s disease settlement payouts.
+Our lawyers do this by looking at settlement payouts in prior mass torts and an assessment of the likelihood a jury would find the Paraquat defendants responsible.
+Our attorneys also look at the settlement compensation for Parkinson’s disease in tort cases generally.

 Settlement Tier Estimated Settlement

-Tier II $80,000 – $120,000
+Tier II $150,000 – $300,000

-Tier III $20,000 – $60,000
+Tier III $20,000 – $150,000

-Our first point of comparison for the estimated settlement values above is the settlement payouts in prior consolidated mass torts that have similarities to the paraquat litigation.
+Our first point of comparison for the estimated settlement values above is the settlement payouts in prior consolidated mass torts that have similarities to the Paraquat litigation.
 Our most recent example to draw from is the Roundup settlement.